hugeandbulk/kumar/README.md

 In computers, encoding is the process of putting a sequence of characters (letters, numbers, punctuation, and certain symbols) into a specialized format for efficient transmission or storage.

+What is charset UTF-8 in content type?

+Content-type: application/json; charset=utf-8 designates the content to be in JSON format, encoded in the UTF-8 character encoding.
+Designating the encoding is somewhat redundant for JSON, since the default (only?) encoding for JSON is UTF-8.13

 Is UTF-8 encoding?

 Encoding is the process of transforming a set of Unicode characters into a sequence of bytes.
 Decoding is the process of transforming a sequence of encoded bytes into a set of Unicode characters.
 UTF-8 is a Unicode encoding that represents each code point as a sequence of one to four bytes.